-The Notice must include (either in the letter itself or in the accompanying documents) the four essential provisions of a Disciplinary Report; it must also include a Proposed Penalty; and it must inform the Defending Party of that Party's right to a Hearing by replying within three days from the date and time of receipt of the Notice.
-It should also warn the addressee of the consequences of a failure to reply to the Notice,
+The Notice must include (either in the letter itself or in the accompanying documents) the four essential provisions of a Disciplinary Report (including separate documents/files referenced); it must also include a Proposed Penalty; and it must inform the Defending Party of that Party's right to a Hearing by replying within two days from the date and time of receipt of the Notice.
+It should also warn the addressee of the consequences of a failure to reply to the Notice.